Saturday, June 13, 2009

 There are many ESL schools in the Philippines, many are top notch academies.
 Why come to Cebu City?

-Cebu offers a few advantages for the Foreign student.
-First Cebu is home of the second largest airport in the Philippines.
+Cebu offers a few advantages for the foreign student.
+First, Cebu is home of the second largest airport in the Philippines.
 With direct flights to many Asian countries, it is very convenient to travel to Cebu.
-In addition Cebu City hosts a diverse culture with international resorts, restaurants, and nightlife second only to Manila.
-There are several world class malls including Ayala Center and SM Mall.
+Second, Cebu City hosts a diverse culture with international resorts, restaurants, and nightlife second only to Manila.
+In addition, there are several world class malls including Ayala Center and SM Mall in Cebu.

 Cebu offers a central location for easy weekend travel to many tourist venues.
 Bohol with its Alona beach and day tour of the famous chocolate hills is only a four hour ferry ride or a quick flight away.
 Boracay, Malapasqua Island, and Bantayan Island are also exotic locations within easy reach of Cebu.